 - Student engagement is needed as a key to academic success for our all students but particularly English Learners.
 Alview-Dairyland has partnered with DataWorks to provide professional development to teachers on Explicit Direct Instruction as a key strategy to maximize student engagement.
 EL students need instruction that allows them to focus on the subject matter despite language barriers.
 They also need instructional methods that allow for ongoing assessment of understanding.
 In addition, approximately 40% of students in poverty have experienced one or more Adverse Childhood Experiences (ACES).
-In May of 2022, District Administration met with certificated staff to discuss teachers' social-emotional learning proficiency.
-Over 90% of teachers indicated that they needed further background knowledge and training to identify and address students' social/emotional and mental health needs. - The pandemic has also affected students' social-emotional well being; a higher percentage of impoverished and EL students were impacted at home during COVID19 as more families were affected by job/housing loss in the service/agricultural industries. - The District will provide professional development to the staff in the fall of 2022 that will focus on student engagement methods as well as serving students' social/emotional learning needs.
-Both areas of training for staff will focus on meeting the academic and emotional needs of our unduplicated students. - The effectiveness of the professional development will be measured by teacher engagement data collected weekly and implementation of strategies to identify/address students' social/emotional learning needs.
+In May of 2023, District Administration met with certificated staff to discuss teachers' social-emotional learning proficiency.
+Approximately 75% of teachers indicated that they continue to need further background knowledge and training to identify and address students' social/emotional and mental health needs. - The pandemic also affected students' social-emotional well being; a higher percentage of impoverished and EL students were impacted at home during COVID 19 as more families were affected by job/housing loss in the service/agricultural industries. - After training in the fall of 2022, teachers identified 12 students who needed social-emotional support throughout the school year; 83% of whom were Low-Income and/or EL students.

+- The District will continue to have DataWorks provide 1:1 coaching to all certificated staff in the fall of 2023 that will focus on student engagement methods as well as serving students' social/emotional learning needs.
+Both areas of training for staff will focus on meeting the academic and emotional needs of our English Learners and Low-Income students. - The effectiveness of the professional development will be measured by teacher engagement data collected weekly and implementation of strategies to identify/address students' social/emotional learning needs.